Wyko/essential_deathworlders/content/books/good-training/7-run.md

 Assault course, HMS Sharman, Folctha, Cimbrean
 Scenario Five

-The previous four scenarios had gone various degrees of…unsatisfactory, by Regaari’s reckoning.
+The previous four scenarios had gone various degrees of... unsatisfactory, by Regaari’s reckoning.
 The first, Spaceborne team versus team, was a disastrous and almost immediate loss.
 Not surprising, really, but still deeply humbling.
-The timed assault course…well, nobody died, barely.
+The timed assault course... well, nobody died, barely.
 They did better on the active shooter scenario, but it wasn’t quite up to their standard, Regaari felt.
 Lastly they challenged the recently upgraded and improved obstacle course.
 This course was definitely more difficult, and all completed it, but did so barely within the target time.
 All in all, a serviceable but mediocre performance.

 Or so Regaari felt.
 What he did not realize was the humans had designed the scenarios to weaken, exhaust, confuse, and confound.
 The Brothers were *expected* to do poorly, and to the human’s delight they were *not.* Later on, that revelation would be one of the more emotional moments of their graduation, but for now, they knew only a grim determination to finish.